AladdineDev/portfolio/README.md

 Modify or add JSON translation files in the [`assets/translations`](assets/translations) folder to customize the portfolio content.
 Don't forget to [re-generate your localization files](#generate-localization-files)

-If you add or remove a JSON translation file, remember to update the `localeInfos` key in your other translation files.
+If you add or remove a JSON translation file, remember to update the `languages` key in your other translation files.
 Also, update the supported locales in the [`lib/src/localization/app_localizations.dart`](lib/src/localization/app_localizations.dart)

 > For additional information, refer to the [easy_localization](https://pub.dev/packages/easy_localization) documentation